grafana/grafana-opentelemetry-dotnet/docs/configuration.md

 To active ASP.NET instrumentation, it is necessary to add an additional HTTP module `OpenTelemetry.Instrumentation.AspNet.TelemetryHttpModule` to the web server.
-This module is shipped as dependency of the `OpenTelemetry.Instrumentation.AspNet` package.
+This module is shipped as a dependency of the `OpenTelemetry.Instrumentation.AspNet` package.
 When using the IIS web server, the following changes to `Web.config` are required.